-The band class will be scheduled every other day as a grade level period and combined 7th& 8th grade at all performances.
-The band class is comprised of woodwind, brass and percussion instruments.
-In addition to the band class students are scheduled in rotating lesson groups which rotate through 7 periods every 6 school days missing the same class once every 42 school days.
-A cooperative culture and development of individual musicianship skills are strongly emphasized.
-The students perform a variety of repertoire at numerous school, community and county activities.
+The band class will be scheduled every other day as a grade level period and combined 7th & 8th grade at performances.
+The band class is comprised of woodwind, brass, and percussion instruments.
+The Band performs music from many different genres and time periods.
+Students will build on previously learned skills and develop more mature sounds on their instruments.
+Students should have a minimum of two years of previous band experience.
+Band students will expand their musicianship skills with more in-depth concepts on music literacy and ear-training.
+In addition to the band class students are scheduled in rotating lesson groups that rotate through the day every 6 school days.
+A cooperative culture and the development of individual musicianship skills are strongly emphasized.
+The students perform a variety of repertoire at two mandatory school concerts and various community and county activities.
+Students will have the opportunity to audition for All-South Jersey Junior High Honors Band.
 This course is a full year.